interlock-network/bouncer/docs/README.md

 ### Where can I see the source code?

-The Bouncer repo is at [https://github.com/interlock-network/interlock-bouncer](https://github.com/interlock-network/interlock-bouncer) .
+The Bouncer repo is at [https://github.com/interlock-network/interlock-bouncer](https://github.com/interlock-network/interlock-bouncer).
 The pipeline that scans URLs is proprietary, because if hackers could read the code they could figure out new ways to circumvent it.

 ### Do I have to install any software to get Bouncer running?

-No!
+Nope!
 Interlock-Bouncer clients are run on Interlock's AWS EC2 instances in the us-west-2 region.

 ### How can I get Bouncer for my Discord server?